-2. Operations management
+2. Operations management Operations management is an applied f

 Operations management is an applied form of management science that helps organizations develop techniques to produce their products and services more efficiently.

 Extra Example: General Motors uses elaborate management science and operations management models to determine the optimum number and types of cars to make during a given period of time, what options to put on them, and so forth.